 Jeremy M. Barker is a contemporary performance critic based in New York City.
-He is a dramaturg for director Kathryn Hamilton and her ensemble theater company Sister Sylvester (NYC), and serves on the advisory board of the Institute of Social Choreography (Frankfurt).
-The editor of Chance magazine and the former editor of Culturebot.org, his work has appeared online and in print in American Theatre magazine, Theater magazine, Hyperallergic, and the Brooklyn Rail, among others.
+He has served as dramaturg for director Kathryn Hamilton and her ensemble theater company Sister Sylvester (NYC), among other performance projects, and serves on the advisory board of the Institute of Social Choreography (Frankfurt).
+The former editor of Chance magazine and the current editor of Culturebot.org, his work has appeared online and in print in American Theatre magazine, Theater magazine, Hyperallergic, the Brooklyn Rail, among others.

-With Sister Sylvester, his work has been presented at the Park Avenue Armory, JACK, and the Under the Radar Festival (They Are Gone But Here Must I Remain), Abrons Arts Center (The Maids’ The Maids), and Torn Page (What’s Yours Is Mine).
-The company has taken part in residencies at Abrons, the Armory, Dixon Place, Salem Art Works, and others.
+As a dramaturg and writer for performance, his work has been presented at the Park Avenue Armory, JACK, and the Under the Radar Festival (They Are Gone But Here Must I Remain), Abrons Arts Center (The Maids’ The Maids), and Torn Page (What’s Yours Is Mine), and the St. James Theatre, London (This Joint is Jumpin’).